saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/revprox05.jpg">

-* You will need the external IP address of the Windows client machine.
-To get this go back to CAL.SAP.com and then open your instance and go to the Info section and find the "Windows Remote Desktop External IP Address".
-You need the external IP address as the proxy server will be accessed later by SAC when making your Connection.
+* You will need the external IP address of the Windows client machine that you are using for your Remote Desktop.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/revprox06.jpg">

 * Go back to the http.conf file.
 Find the ServerName variable, and uncomment the line if necessary.
 Change the value to the external IP address you got from CAL.SAP.com.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/revprox06.jpg">

+######

+port 443 must be opened in firewall

+To open a port in the Windows firewall for TCP access On the Start menu, click Run, type WF.msc, and then click OK.
+In the Windows Firewall with Advanced Security, in the left pane, right-click Inbound Rules, and then click New Rulein the action pane (upper right corner).

+######

 ```
 code block